 Committee.
-The Judicial Committee shall review the complaint and the available evidence and, if violated or ignored by any other Faculty member, or administrative officer, and who is unable to obtain satisfactory redress within the Faculty or through his or her department, shall have the right of appeal directly to the President.
+The Judicial Committee shall review the complaint and the available evidence and, if or ignored by any other Faculty member, or administrative officer, and who is unable to obtain satisfactory redress within the Faculty or through their department, shall have the right of appeal directly to the President.